vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/paramparA/influences.md

 ## pAncharAtra
 kAshmIri (eg. keshava of kramadIpa) is prominent.

+## Chaitanya
+Preached rāgānugā-bhakti in the mood of Vraja (this is not opposed to smArta practice at all, as sahajIyas would claim).

+Chaitanya was not for dissolution of varNAshrama dharma, with everyone becoming a sahajiya (criticised by abhayacharaNadAsa below).

+He toured bhArata - saw the north curshed under muslims vs the H south.
+He saw the glory of gajapati-s and the vijayanagara empire, led by a shrI-vaiShNava emperor with a shrI-vaiShNava rAjaguru.

 ## रामानुजीय-प्रभावः - गोपालभट्टः
 Gopāla Bhaṭṭa was born to the traditional shrI-vaiShNava pAncharAtrika archaka family of shrIrangam.
 One of 6 gosvAmI-s.